“I am in Torment Within…”

 In the book, Brown says, “I learned that sadness does not sink a person; it is the energy a person spends trying to avoid sadness that does that” (pg.
 80).
 She also talks of letting emotions flow: “[I learned] the importance of letting emotions flow—even the loud and messy ones—because if they are kept from making their noise and maybe even tossing the furniture, they can harden like plaque in a coronary artery, blocking anything else that tries to come through” (pg.
 84).

 Being Human connection: Instead of ignoring or wishing away painful emotions, it may be helpful to learn to sit with them instead.
 I believe they will not go away until we do that.
-They will come out somehow, and often they will come out sideways if not properly acknowledged.
-If you would like someone to sit with your emotions with you, give us a call.
-We can do that.
+They will come out somehow, often sideways.
+If you would like someone to sit with your emotions with you, call a friend or counselor or spiritual leader.
 Give the book of Lamentations a read and you will see that God never admonishes Jeremiah, nor us, for our grief.

 Featured art: Rembrandt, Jeremiah Lamenting the Destruction of Jerusalem, 1630, Rijksmuseum, Amsterdam